-PERSONAL PROTECTIVE EQUIPMENT
+PERSONAL PROTECTIVE EQUIPMENT (PPE)

-In health care settings, personal protective equipment (PPE) is essential for all interactions with suspected, presumed or confirmed COVID-19 patients.
+In health care settings personal protective equipment (PPE) is essential for all interactions with suspected, presumed or confirmed COVID-19 patients.
 In other workplaces and public spaces, the same level of PPE may not be necessary to protect against COVID-19 virus.
 Before using PPE, employers should first work with joint health and safety committees, worker health and safety representatives (and union reps where applicable) to examine all the ways in which workers may be exposed to the COVID-19 virus.
 Then consider the precautions promoted by public health authorities, including those mentioned above, and how best to implement them.

 Remember when PPE is deemed necessary, great care must be taken in its selection, use, cleaning, laundering and disposal.
 Also keep in mind, some PPE can cause a false sense of security, offers limited protection and can also increase the risk of infection if used improperly.
-For instance, for most workers, gloves to protect against COVID-19 are not advised, in most cases they only serve to spread the virus.
-Hand washing/sanitizing offers superior protection.
+For instance, for most non-health care workers, nitrile (synthetic rubber) gloves to protect against COVID-19 are not advised, in most cases they only serve to spread the virus.
+The World Health Organization and Public Health Agency of Canada advises hand washing/sanitizing offers superior protection.

 In terms of non-medical masks and face coverings, the position taken by public health authorities has evolved significantly, especially in non-health care work settings.
-The U.S. Centers for Disease Control and Prevention (CDC), for instance, now recognizes cloth masks as both a source control blocking the release of exhaled respiratory droplets and aerosols and as personal protection for the mask wearer.
-They added however the level of mask protection is dependent on design, fit and materials used.
+The U.S. Centers for Disease Control and Prevention (CDC), for instance, now recognizes these masks as both a source control blocking the release of exhaled respiratory droplets and aerosols and as personal protection for the mask wearer.
+They add however the level of mask protection is dependent on design, fit and materials used.
 See the WHSC COVID-19: Respiratory and Eye Protection resource document for details.